Sinemet and Alcohol/Food Interactions

-There are 3 alcohol/food/lifestyle interactions with Sinemet (carbidopa / levodopa) which include:
+There is 1 alcohol/food/lifestyle interaction with Sinemet (carbidopa / levodopa).

 Consumer information for this interaction is not currently available.